-Manacor criticizes a change in the way of choosing school that no one had asked for
+Manacor criticizes a change in the way of choosing school that nobody had asked for

-Town Hall, management teams and educational community criticize the implementation of a model that will disrupt the municipality's balanced schooling system
+City Council, management teams and educational community criticize the implementation of a model that will disrupt the balanced school enrollment system of the municipality

 Ferran Montero (MÉS-Esquerra) and the director of the Sa Torre Infant and Primary School, Maria Esperança Nicolau